Altinn/app-frontend-react/test/cypress/README.md

 2. Create (or update) `.env` file with the correct paths (see `template.env`)

 3. To start localtest, app frontend, and the app you configured above, run the command below.
-   (Skip to step 4 if the solutions are already running)
+   (Skip to step 4 if the solutions are already running).
+The command will not finish, but it will start the app-frontend server in development mode.
+When you see the message `[app-frontend] No errors found.` you can move on to the next step.

 ```cmd
     yarn run before:appfrontend